Lucas-Fernandes-Martins/pl0-compiler/README.md

     git clone <your-repository-url>
     cd <repository-directory>
     ```
-2.  **(Optional but Recommended First Step): Generate the DFA data:**
-    The C code relies on the `../data/var.csv` file.
-Generate it from the JFLAP file using:
-    ```bash
-    make parse
-    ```
-    You typically only need to run this once, or whenever the `../state_machines/automata_compiler.jff` file is modified.

 ## Building the Project

-To compile and run the lexical analyzer, simply run `make` in the project's root directory:
+To compile and run the lexical analyzer, run `make run` with the flag FILE_PATH in the project's root directory:

 ```bash
 make run FILE_PATH=your_file_path